seanmpuckett/sai/docs/comps.md

 #### REDUCE

-The **reduce** comprehension takes the same form as **filter** in that a block of code is required, through which each item from the collection is passed.
-However, in addition to the item itself, an accumulator variable (with the magic name **accum**) is passed into the block of code.
+The **reduce** comprehension takes the same form as **filter/map/sort** in that a block of code is required through which each item from the collection is passed.

+However, in addition to the item itself, an accumulator variable (with the magic name **accum**) is also used in the block.
 Each time the block is processed, **accum** has the same value it had last time.

 Below, the **accum** variable is initialized by `into 0`, and then each row in the collection is visited and we add `.age` to it.
-This totals the ages of every friend.
+This totals the age of every friend.

 **Total ages (block)**